Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 PLUS Loans

-For graduate and professional students, the federal government offers a separate option, called PLUS Loans.
-There is no borrowing limit for PLUS loans—they can be used to pay the full cost of attendance, minus any other financial aid received, however, they have a higher interest rate and origination fee than Stafford Loans.
-For the academic year 2023-2024, the interest rate for PLUS loans is 8.05% and the origination fee is about 4.3%.
+For the academic year 2024-2025, the interest rate for PLUS loans was 9.08% and the origination fee was about 4.3%.
 They also require a credit check, so students with bad credit may not be eligible.
 PLUS loans can also be used by parents of undergraduate students to help pay for a son or daughter’s education.

 Perkins Loans

-Perkins loans were another type of low-interest federal loan that were offered directly through participating colleges or universities.
 The Perkins Loan Program ended in 2017, but borrowers still have to pay their loans back.
 Payback periods lasted 10 years at a 5% interest rate.
+Today, borrowers looking for U.S. government loans would apply for Stafford and PLUS loans.

 Photo credit: © iStock/Sadeugra